-1. Click the Add button (pop-up Figure 4-30), and you will set the new rule in the next screen (shown in Figure 4-31).
+1. Click the Add button in Figure 4-31, and you will see the next screen as shown in Figure 4-32.

 - 2. Enter the Filter name for the rule, it is exclusive and must be filled. - 3.
 Select the protocol: TCP/UDP, TCP, UDP or ICMP in the drop-down list for the connection between the Source IP address and Destination IP address. - 4.
-Enter a Source IP Address in dotted-decimal notation format and then type the Source Subnet Mask and Source Port (port or port: port) in the text boxes separately. - Enter a Destination IP Address in dotted-decimal notation format and then type the Destination Subnet Mask and Destination Port (port or port: port) in the text boxes separately. - 6.
-Click Save/Apply to save this entry.
+Enter a Source IP Address in dotted-decimal notation format and then type the Source Subnet Mask and Source Port (port or port: port) in the text boxes separately. - Enter a Destination IP Address in dotted-decimal notation format and then type the Destination Subnet Mask and Destination Port (port or port: port) in the text boxes separately. - Click Save/Apply to save this entry.